tobyweed/MobileLighting/README.md

 1. Under "Arguments Passed on Launch", enter (or select, if it's already there) "init" and make sure that is the only checked argument.
 1. Hit close and then build MobileLighting_Mac.
 The program will prompt, asking for the path to the scenes directory and the new scene name.
 After you enter those values, the program should create the appropriately named scene directory, along with sceneSettings and calibration Yaml files.

-Next, update the Yaml files with the parameters you will use for the scene.
+Next, update the Yaml files in the settings/ directory with the parameters you will use for the scene.
 Some important parameters to consider changing:
 1. sceneSettings.yml:
     * minSWdataPath: enter the path to the min SW data file here.
 This is important for structured lighting capture, as the program will try to read the data at this path to determine what structured lighting patterns to display on the projectors.
 Note, 8/22/20: we only ever use the same file, so this should be changed.